-Historic shutters should be retained, repaired, and preserved whenever possible.
-Substitution of new operable units (meeting wind codes) shall be considered.
+- 1. Historic shutters should be retained, repaired, and preserved whenever possible.
+Substitution of new operable units (meeting wind codes) shall be considered. - 2.
 If existing historic shutters are too deteriorated to repair, they should be replaced on an in-kind basis with functional shutters of similar design made of materials that are appropriate to the structure.
-Replacement shutters should be designed to fit the proportions of

-- the window openings.
+Replacement shutters should be designed to fit the proportions of the window openings.
 The design of replacement shutters should be based on physical evidence of original shutters (if existing) or photographic documentation of the specific building or buildings of a similar style. - 3.
 New shutters proposed on buildings that have no existing shutters should be of an appropriate design and material to the architecture and age of the building. - 4.
 Aluminum or composite shutters that are appropriate to the architecture and age of a building and which do not stand out in the surrounding context may be allowed on some non-contributing structures and in new construction where appropriate. - 5.
-Non-operable shutters are discouraged.
-Proposals that include non-operable shutters will be considered on a case-by-case basis.
+Non-functional, decorative shutters on elevations that are visible from any street on contributing buildings are prohibited.